Frequently Asked Questions

 - Where do I get the forms?

-- In the main office of the high school and the middle school
+- In the main office of the high school, the athletic office in the high school and the main office of the middle school

 - Can I use a different form?